Kristjan-tester/QoLforSacriel/README.md

 - (UPDATED) - Foraging panel now has filtering option for Pins:
     - Show only foraging items (ignoring all dropped or other world items (car keys, etc.))
     - Colour pins for world items, so you can easily detect.
 (Colour can be changed in modoptions)
+    - Updated Radius tooltip to include all relevant factors (that vanilla doesn't show)
+    - Clothing Fix  (default off) - vanilla currently does not impose clothing penalties to forage radius.
+Enable fix from modoptions.
 - 'Add bait' now extends to nearby containers
 - 'Wash all' sorts by bloodiest
 - 'Put in container' extended for handheld items for all nearby containers
 - Towels take linear amount of water - 1 towel is enough now to dry yourself.
 - Improve entering car, character will reorient themselves when close to door
+- (NEW) Sleep in nearest bed - looks for beds (above bad quality) in 3 tile radios, and when selected walks to them and starts sleeping.
+Only shown when player can sleep.
-- Fitness tab in Info panel - indicate weight gain in detail, strength training xp, etc.
+- (UPDATED) Fitness tab in Info panel - indicate weight gain in detail, strength training xp, etc.
+	- Shows basic 'score' of sleep and wake up reason, and general contributing factors.
+Score is compared to current character 'normal' state.
+ 	- 'Exact sleep stats' can be enabled from mod options, default off.
+  	- Vanilla code is not fully transparent, some wake up actions happen within java with no exposure to lua so can't detect them all, yet.
-- Switch off nearby device with keybind (CTRL+G) or context menu option - alarms, TV/Radio:
+- (UPDATED) Switch off nearby device with keybind (CTRL+G) or context menu option - alarms, TV/Radio:
 	- searches nearby 3 radius cells for active items to turn off, walks to them and turns off
  	- priority highest to lowest:
   		- Inventory item alarms
     	- Inventory devices
      	- World alarms
       	- World devices
-	- Known limitation : doesn't work for parcels or garbage bags (any container-in-container basically)
 - Character Audio Rings - shows radius where the sounds travels when made.
 Important:
     - Zombies can hear sounds outside of that range (depending on their hearing: 0.45x ; 1x; 3x range)
     - Game does not generate sounds that one would expect - opening doors, using microwave, for example - testing all of them is tricky, let me know when you see inconsistencies.